Windows Update Causes System Reboot Loop

-Microsoft rolled out a new Windows update referenced as KB4041676 which can cause some Windows 10 computers to reboot over and over again as it tries to install this new update.
-This may also result in a BSOD blue screen error.
+Microsoft rolled out a new Windows update KB4041676 which can cause some Windows 10 computers to reboot over and over again as it tries to install this new update.
+This is called a Reboot Loop and can result in a BSOD blue screen error.

 This is exactly why we have always been against automatic Windows updates.
 We disable this feature in our computer systems during production to avoid such issues.